 If after being contacted about any concerns raised by an audit, the director or officer refuses to address the concerns in a manner that is satisfactory to the Chair of GNC or the Chair of the Board (based on whichever of them is contacting the director or officer in question), the issue will be brought to the full Board for discussion and decision about next steps.

-You can download a copy of the OCA’s Director and Officer Online Presence Policy here.
+Download a copy of the OCA Board Policy – Director and Officer Online Presence.